romkatv/zsh4humans/fn/notes.md

 Run recovery code from `z4h.zsh` on `precmd` to lower startup lag (perhaps by defining `-z4h-post-init` and later redefining it).
 This should also solve the problem with custom `HISTFILE` -- just `fc -R` it on recovery.

+---

+When using `su blah -` with the source and the target users both having z4h with integrated tmux, screen gets cleared unnecessarily.
+See https://github.com/romkatv/zsh4humans/issues/159.
+This can be fixed by creating world-writable directory `/tmp/z4h-tty` with world-writabable files in it.
+The names of the files would be derived from `$TTY` of tmux (both integrated and real) and the content would have `$TTY`, `$_Z4H_TMUX`, etc. Note that `$_Z4H_TMUX_CMD` may be unaccessible, so some fallback would be needed.
+If `$_Z4H_TMUX_CMD` is integrated tmux, then it should be OK to use the integrated tmux from the target user provided that it's compatible.
+So some version would need to be included in the file.